Willamette University: Campus

 In addition to Greek housing, eleven residence halls exist on the Willamette campus.
-Undergraduate students are under contract to live on campus for two years, after which they may move into private residence or one of the university's apartment complexes.
+Undergraduate students are under contract to live on campus for two years, after which they may move into private residences or one of the university's apartment complexes.
 Lausanne Hall, originally home of the university's Women's College, is now one of the university's undergraduate dormitories.
 The building commemorates the ship that brought the reinforcements to Lee in 1839.
 York Hall commemorates the university's first graduate.

-The Mill Stream runs through the middle of the campus.
-Starting across 12th Street and flowing through the length of the campus, it passes by the Martha Springer Botanical Garden, the Hatfield Library, Hudson Hall, the University Center, Smith Auditorium and Goudy Commons.
-This artificial stream, commonly referred to as the Mill Stream, was once known as the Mill Race.
+The portion of Mill Creek's artificial millrace that runs through the middle of the campus is known as the Mill Stream.
+The millrace is diverted from Mill Creek at Waller Dam near 19th and Ferry streets.
+On the Willamette campus, it passes by the Martha Springer Botanical Garden, the Hatfield Library, Hudson Hall, the University Center, Smith Auditorium, and Goudy Commons.
 It forms a "W" shape when viewed from the University Center.
-Biology and environmental science classes utilize the Mill Stream as an authentic research venue.
+Biology and environmental science classes use the Mill Stream as an authentic research venue.
 As part of the freshman matriculation ceremony, new students place a lit candle into the Mill Stream and watch it float downstream.
+The millrace connects with Pringle Creek near Salem City Hall.

 On-campus athletics facilities are located in the southeast portion of the campus.
 These include a soccer field, tennis courts, and the Sparks Center.
 Softball, football, and baseball stadiums are located outside of the main campus.

 Academics

 Undergraduate admissions

 For the Class of 2026 (enrolling fall 2022), Willamette received 3,993 applications, admitted 3,218, and enrolled 537 students.
 For the freshmen who enrolled, the average high school weighted grade point average was 3.96.

-For the 2022-2023 academic year, tuition, housing, and fee charges were $65,047.
+For the 2022–2023 academic year, tuition, housing, and fee charges were $65,047.
 Willamette awarded about $30.2 million in need-based aid to its students in 2015, with the average financial aid package equal to $35,204.
 In terms of merit-based aid, the majority of Willamette scholarships and grants are awarded to students with demonstrated financial need.

 Willamette University is a Common Application-exclusive school and is test-optional.
 All students who apply for admission are automatically considered for merit-based scholarships, which start at $22,000 per year.
 The university accepts the FAFSA to determine financial aid packages.

 Programs and resources

-The institution's College of Arts and Sciences offers 35 majors, six minors and seven special programs, including pre-law, pre-med and a BA/MBA program.
-The most popular undergraduate majors, by number out of 393 graduates in 2022, were:
+Willamette College (previously known as the College of Arts and Sciences) offers 33 majors, 38 minors and eight special programs The most popular undergraduate majors, by number out of 393 graduates in 2022, were: